Qizhong-George-Guo/qizhong-guo/index.md

 ## Teaching & Mentorship

-Graduate and undergraduate courses taught at Rutgers, including materials related to water resources, environmental systems, and infrastructure resilience.
+Graduate and undergraduate courses taught at Rutgers, along with selected educational materials and course-related resources.

-This section also reflects broader mentorship through advising, course design, and professional engagement with students and colleagues.
+This section also highlights broader mentorship through teaching, advising, collaborative projects, and professional engagement with students and colleagues.

 [Teaching Overview →](https://qizhong-guo.org/teaching)